postmanlabs/labs-docs/src/pages/docs/administration/audit-logs.md

 To specify certain data to export, set the filters you want in the audit logs dashboard and Postman will generate the export using those parameters.
 To filter your results, select a time range, event, and user, then select **Export Audit Logs**.

 You will receive an email with a link to the exported audit logs.
-The link in the email will be active for one hour.
+The link in the email is active for one hour.

 ## Accessing audit logs via the Postman API